- Who should we appoint as our COFA (compliance officer for finance and administration)?

 Gathering additional information from clients to allow them to be traced, such as a national insurance number or their bank account details in order to make direct payments, may also be useful.
 Remember, being unable to trace your clients may be viewed as poor practice management.

-Finally, if you are involved in a merger or acquire another law firm practice, you should not accept liability for any client money which does not have an accompanying client file and details.
+Finally, if you are involved in a merger or acquire another law firm practice, you should not accept liability for any client money that does not have an accompanying client file and details.

 A practice must not provide banking facilities through its client account.
 Any client money transaction must be related to an ongoing legal transaction or to a service as part of your regulated activities.